qihao067/PoseExaminer/README.md

 ## Adversarial Examination and Train with PoseExaminer

-By running the `train.sh`, you will first run the PoseExmainer on PARE to search for the failure modes with 40 agents, and then train the PARE mode with the discovered failure cases (i.e., reproduce the results we reported).
-We will repeat the entire process for 5 times.
+By running the `train.sh`, you will first run the PoseExmainer on PARE to search for the failure modes with 40 agents, and then fine-tune the PARE mode with the discovered failure cases (i.e., reproduce the results we reported).
+We repeat the entire process for 5 times.
 All intermediate results and checkpoints will be saved in `ROOTNAME` (see `train.sh`).

 ```
 bash train.sh